Claude Code Plugins

 Once the summary is displayed, mark todo #8 as completed.

-Step 8: Check for Enabled Integrations
+Step 8: Post to Enabled Integrations (if configured)

 Mark todo #9 as in_progress.